 Each Language/30 program features native voices speaking the most important and commonly used conversational phrases.
-You'll be proved to be a set of the learn all the overds you need to know for greetings, introductions, requests, and general conversations in hotels, restaurants, stores, theaters, and other places.
-And each cassette is introduced by world-renowned linguist Charles Berlitz, who explains the social

-So, whether you're going abroad for a short trip or an extended stay, you'll find that the fluency you've gained from Language / 30 will make your visit easier, more pleasant, and more enriching.
-Instead of being a "stranger in a strange land," you'll be able to converse freely with the natives in their own language.
+You'll learn all the words you need to know for greetings, introductions, requests, and general conversations in hotels, restaurants, stores, theaters, and other places.
+And each cassette is introduced by world-renowned linguist Charles Berlitz, who explains the social customs and efiquette of the country.
+So, whether you're going abroad for a short trip or an extended stay, you'll find that the fluency you've gained from Language/30 will make your visit easier, more pleasant, and more enriching.
+Instead of being a "stranger in a strange land", you'll be able to converse freely with the natives in their own language.